semuconsulting/pyubx2/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

-- The operating system you're using [e.g. Windows 10, MacOS Big Sur, Ubuntu Bionic]
+- The operating system you're using [e.g. Windows 10, MacOS Sequoia, Ubuntu Noble]
 - The type of serial connection [e.g. USB, UART1, I2C]

 **GNSS/GPS Device (please complete the following information as best you can):**